NajeeSmith/NajeeSmith.github.io/_posts/Classifiers/2019-01-20-KernelSVM.md

 # Code
 ## Kernel SVM
-All 3 techniques were broken into 2 features, age and salary.
+The data was broken into 2 features, age and salary.
 Scaling was applied due to the large variation within the salary feature.
 The preprocessing step was nothing too strenuous since my goal of this project was to learn about what make these methods unique.
 The following I left the arguments